 The CMTS MUST be capable of being configured to enable and disable SAV.
 By default, the CMTS MUST enable SAV.
 When the SAV feature is enabled, the CMTS MUST drop any received upstream packets whose IP source address has not been assigned by the operator.
 This includes packets whose source IP address is an IP address that has been assigned to another device.
-Source IP addresses are considered assigned by the operator when they are provisioned via DHCP messaging or identified by parameters in the configuration file.34
+When multiple devices are assigned the same IP address, it is left to CMTS vendor implementation to determine which packet to drop when upstream packets from different devices with the same assigned source IP address are received.
+Source IP addresses are considered assigned by the operator when they are provisioned via DHCP messaging or identified by parameters in the configuration file.